composable-com/composable-ui/docs/docs/build_and_deploy/deploy_aws.md

 After setting the `NEXTAUTH_URL` and `NEXTAUTH_SECRET` environment variables, the app is now ready to be redeployed:
 - Go to the  dashboard of your app, and click on the `main` deployment.
 - Click the `Redeploy this version` button.
+   - Note: If a build is currently running from the inital deployment, cancel the build, and then click `Redploy this version`

 When the app finishes deployment, your Composable UI storefront is ready to use!
 Go back to the dashboard of your app, and click `Visit Deployed URL`.